uoft-lgcu/lgcu.ca/health.md

 Mindsweepers **does not** provide direct support to students, but may be able to point you in the direction of some good resources.
 You can send them suggestions or get involved yourself.

 ## Miscellaneous Issues

+### Opting-out

+If you have an alternative source of equivalent (or better) coverage from your partner or family that you prefer to use rather than this insurance system, you can [opt-out](https://utgsu.ca/health-and-dental/opting-out-opting-in/ "How to opt-in or opt-out of GSU health care") of the GSU plan.
+You will be opted out of the CUPE plan by extension (though you will still have access to the health care spending account, if you are eligible for it).
+Opting-out is done online, through the links on the [studentcare](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_ChangeofCoverage_OptOuts "Studentcare information on how to opt-out of the health plan") page.
+You must opt-out by the deadline, usually the end of September.

 ### Graduation
 If you are graduating in the Fall semester (i.e. before January), you will not be charged winter fees and your coverage will automatically end on December 31st.
 If you are graduating in the Winter or Summer semester (i.e. in or after January), you will already have paid winter fees, so your coverage will end on August 31st.